-- Separate the personal accounts from the business ones.
-Limit your exposure if someone steals the business account information.
+- Separate your personal accounts from business ones.
+This will limit your exposure if someone steals the business account information.

 - Secure your technology infrastructure.
-Invest in anti-virus software, malware, spyware, and a firewall.
+Invest in antivirus software (here are our suggestions for Mac), anti-malware, anti-spyware, and a firewall.

 - Create a password policy that requires changes every 60-90 days.

-- Invest in security training for your employees so they understand current trends.
+- Invest in security training for your employees so that they understand current trends.

-- Consider cyber liability insurance that covers the cost of fines, fees, and customer notification if the worst should happen.
+- Consider cyber liability insurance that will cover the cost of fines, fees, and customer notification if the worst should happen.

 Being small isn’t a “hall pass” from protecting nonpublic, personal information.
 Your customers are counting on you.
 All our identities, and millions of dollars, are at stake.

 Ultimately, it’s the customers/individual users who will suffer the consequences of data breaches.
 This includes stolen identities, thousands of credit card and bank debts under their names, altered medical records, and more still.
 Thus, individuals must be responsible with protecting their personal data.

 Currently, the best solution is the use of VPNs or Virtual Private Networks.
 VPNs create an encrypted tunnel which all your data passes through.
 This way, your ISP, the government, and identity thieves cannot see any of your online activities.